The Roller Coaster of Food-Delivery Companies in Asia (I)

 1) Foodpanda is gaining momentum in Asia Pacific with a solid Q1

 Though each company has its own focus market, Foodpanda (FWB: DHER) manages to keep its part in all three major markets in Asia Pacific.
-In Hong Kong, the market share of Foodpanda had a significant increase, growing from 37% to 63% YOY.
-In Singapore, it remains to be very similar to what Grab owns, but still saw a 11% growth YOY.
-In Taiwan, the score is now 1:1, Foodpanda and Ubereats are very close in terms of monthly order volume, but the former still manages to keep a 18% growth in market portion YOY.
+In Hong Kong, the market share of Foodpanda had a significant increase, growing from 37% to 49% YOY.
+In Singapore, Foodpanda began to catch up in market share since April 2020, against Grab.
+In Taiwan, Foodpanda and Ubereats are very close in terms of monthly order volume, but the former still manages to keep a 17% growth in market portion YOY.

 The growth rate of order volume for FoodPanda surged in Q1, 2020 when the outbreak was most serious in Hong Kong, and peaked to around 28.4% in February, and 48.6% in March.
 Compared to its biggest competitor Deliveroo, Foodpanda sustained its momentum after the easing of the lockdown.